MannLabs/scPortrait/docs/html/_sources/pages/pipeline/segmentation.rst.txt

 1. Segmentation
 +++++++++++++++

-The :func:`Segmentation <sparcscore.pipeline.segmentation.Segmentation>` class is optimized for processing input images of the format CXY within the context of a base SPARCSpy :func:`Project <sparcscore.pipeline.project.Project>`.
+The :func:`Segmentation <scportrait.pipeline.segmentation.Segmentation>` class is optimized for processing input images of the format CXY within the context of a base scPortrait :func:`Project <scportrait.pipeline.project.Project>`.
 It loads the input image into memory and then segments the image using the provided segmentation workflow.
 The resulting segmentation mask is then saved to disk.

 2. ShardedSegmentation
 ++++++++++++++++++++++

-The :func:`ShardedSegmentation <sparcscore.pipeline.segmentation.ShardedSegmentation>` class is an extension of the :func:`Segmentation <sparcscore.pipeline.segmentation.Segmentation>` class which is optimized for processing large input images in the format CXY in a parallelized fashion.
-When loading the input image, the :func:`ShardedSegmentation <sparcscore.pipeline.segmentation.ShardedSegmentation>` class splits the provided image into smaller tiles, called shards, which can then be processed individually in a parallelized fashion.
-After segmentation of the individual shards is completed, the :func:`ShardedSegmentation <sparcscore.pipeline.segmentation.ShardedSegmentation>` class merges the individual tiles back together to generate a final segmentation mask which extends over the complete input image.
+The :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>` class is an extension of the :func:`Segmentation <scportrait.pipeline.segmentation.Segmentation>` class which is optimized for processing large input images in the format CXY in a parallelized fashion.
+When loading the input image, the :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>` class splits the provided image into smaller tiles, called shards, which can then be processed individually in a parallelized fashion.
+After segmentation of the individual shards is completed, the :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>` class merges the individual tiles back together to generate a final segmentation mask which extends over the complete input image.

 Using a shardings approach has two main advantages:

     1. the possibility to segment images larger than the available memory the segmentation of images
     2. the parallelized segmentation of shards over mutiple threads to better utilize the available hardware

-To determine how many shards should be generated, the user specifies the maximum number of pixels that can be allocated to one shard via the configuration file (``shard_size``).
-SPARCSpy then dynamically calculates a so-called `sharding plan` which splits the input image into the minimum number of equally sized shards.
+To determine how many shards should be generated, the user specifies the maximum number of pixels that can be allocated to one shard via the configuration file (``shard_size``). scPortrait then dynamically calculates a so-called `sharding plan` which splits the input image into the minimum number of equally sized shards.
 If desired, the user can also specify a pixel overlap (``overlap_px``) which determines how far the shards should overlap.
 This can be useful to ensure that cells which are located on the border between two shards are still fully segmented.

-The :func:`ShardedSegmentation <sparcscore.pipeline.segmentation.ShardedSegmentation>` class then segments each of the calculated shards individually using the designated number of parallel processes (``threads``).
+The :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>` class then segments each of the calculated shards individually using the designated number of parallel processes (``threads``).
 The intermediate segmentation results from each shard are saved to disk  before proceeding with the next shard.
 This ensures that memory usage during the segmentation process is kept to a minimum as only the required data to calculate the current shard segmentation are retained in memory.

-After segmentation of each individual shard is completed, the :func:`ShardedSegmentation <sparcscore.pipeline.segmentation.ShardedSegmentation>` class merges the individual segmentation masks back together to generate a final segmentation mask which extends over the complete input image.
+After segmentation of each individual shard is completed, the :func:`ShardedSegmentation <scportrait.pipeline.segmentation.ShardedSegmentation>` class merges the individual segmentation masks back together to generate a final segmentation mask which extends over the complete input image.
 During this process the ``cell ids`` are adjusted on each shard so that they remain unique throughout the final segmentation mask.
 After this process is completed the final segmentation mask is saved to disk and all intermediate results are deleted.

 Configuration parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^